 To avoid legal issues and maintain positive tenant relationships, Bellevue landlords should:

-• Provide Proper Notices: Always give tenants a 60-day notice for rent increases and lease renewals.
+- Provide Proper Notices: Always give tenants a 90-day notice for rent increases, and follow the notice requirements in RCW 59.18.650 when ending or not renewing a tenancy.

 Tips for Tenants to Know Their Rights